heidmic/suprb/README.md

 If you use this code for research, please cite:

 Michael Heider, Helena Stegherr, Jonathan Wurth, Roman Sraj, and Jörg Hähner.
 2022. **Separating Rule Discovery and Global Solution Composition in a Learning Classifier System.** In Genetic and Evolutionary Computation Conference Companion (GECCO ’22 Companion). https://doi.org/10.1145/3520304.3529014

+## Formatting

+Install black formatter (pip install black) and use it in the root directory of the project to format all python files (black .)